 What to do with a scattering urn (afterwards)

 The Woodsculpt urn would involve the same process.
 Place the plastic bag of remains inside and pull it out when scattering.
 The urn is definitely lovely!
 When the scattering is complete most people keep an urn like that as a decorative art piece.
 The urn then serves as a sort of memorial to the loved one.

 You can keep it tucked away in a closet or displayed in a more private setting like your room.
 Alternately you can give it a prime spot on the mantel.
 Your feelings on the subject might vary, but another option is to use it for yourself or another family member when the time comes.

 Quality and price for scattering urns

 There seem to be two main schools of thought on scattering urns.
-One is simple, practical, and functional, and they typically want a vessel that is more affordable, from a DIY coffee can to a cheap imported urn from Amazon to a mid-range made-in-the-USA wood urn like this one.
+One is simple, practical, and functional, and they typically want a vessel that is more affordable, from a DIY coffee can to a cheap imported urn to a mid-range made-in-the-USA wood urn like this one.